tyneymo/space_shooter/README.md

 Or use .pro file to open Qt project and build from there.

 3. Control:
-- Player 1 use 'A', 'W', 'S', 'D' for navigation and 'SPACE' for shooting.
+- Player 1 use 'A', 'W', 'S', 'D' for navigation and 'F' for shooting.
 - Player 2 use arrow buttons for navigation and 'M' for shooting.
 - 'ESC' to quit game.